gitramalama/KamadoThermostat/README.md

 - Other controls/indications
   - Manual Mode fan speed is controlled by the potentiometer
   - System heartbeat is indicated by the LED organic and built-in to the Arduino microcontroller
-  - Actual temperature relative to desired/set temperature (Auto Mode only).
+  - Actual temperature relative to set/desired temperature (Auto Mode only).
 There is a 12x8 LED matrix organic to the Arduino microcontroller.
 The top four rows are dedicated to indicating the actual temperature relative to the set/desired temperature.
-If the horizontal center of the 12x8 matrix represents the set/desired temperature, the actual temperature is indicated along the second and third rows from the top.
-Full scale deflection is equal to +/- 15degF above/below the set/desired temperature.
+The horizontal center of the 12x8 matrix represents the set/desired temperature and the actual temperature is indicated along the second and third rows from the top.
+Full scale deflection is equal to +/- 15&deg;F above/below the set/desired temperature.
 When the actual temperature exceeds full scale deflection, the left-most or right-most LEDs will blink.
   - Fan speed.
 The bottom two rows of the LED matrix are dedicated to indicating commanded fan speed.
-If the commanded fan speed is OFF, the left-most LEDs will blink.
+If the fan is commanded OFF, the left-most LEDs will blink.
 If the fan is commanded to full speed the right-most LEDs will blink.

 ---